 Bitcoin was the first application of blockchain technology.
-Robeco’s fintech expert Jeroen van Oerle believes there could be other ways to use this technology, for example for physical or ‘real’ assets such as paintings or real estate.
+Robeco’s fintech expert Patrick Lemmens believes there could be other ways to use this technology, for example for physical or ‘real’ assets such as paintings or real estate.
 His new research ‘Tokenizing real assets’ describes a pioneering approach which, if successful, could seriously expand the investable universe for asset managers.

 This report is not available for users from countries where the offering of foreign financial services is not permitted, such as US Persons.